SQLStreamStore/docs/docs/hal.md

 ##Initialization

-You are responsibile for initializing the underlying store.
+You are responsible for initializing the underlying store.
 Please refer to the documentation of the store that you are using.

 ##Settings